 Tommy Mann is a shareholder in Winstead's Zoning & Land Use and Real Estate Development & Investments practices.

-He represents developers and land owners in securing zoning and related entitlements and incentives for new development from municipalities and other governmental entities.
+He represents developers and land owners in securing entitlements and the formation of public/private partnerships for new development.
 Additionally, he regularly advises lenders and equity investors on entitlements.

 He has extensive experience across the full spectrum of development types in both urban infill locations and north Texas’ rapidly growing suburban cities.

-He regularly speaks to clients, real estate and design professionals, and other lawyers on the legal ramifications of emerging trends in urban planning, sustainable development practices, municipal regulations, and economic incentive structures.
+He regularly speaks to clients, real estate professionals, and other lawyers on the legal ramifications of emerging trends in urban planning, sustainable development practices, municipal regulations, and economic incentive structures.

-Rezoning requests, economic incentive requests and agreements, board of adjustment variance and special exception appeals, easement and right-of-way abandonments, alcohol regulations, tree mitigation and preservation regulations, and other land use regulations
+- Rezoning requests, variance and special exception appeals, easement and right-of-way abandonments, alcohol regulations, and tree mitigation/preservation regulations